carbonfive/nodebro.js/presentation/finally-websockets/slides.md

 # Multiplayer Game!

 !SLIDE
-# Javasript Everywhere Allows You To Moving Logic From Client to Server ... and Back!
+# Javasript Everywhere Allows You To Move Logic From Client to Server ... and Back!